You Can't See It Anymore.

 I’ve probably answered a couple hundred questions in the text above.

-But I know there’s one I missed.
+But I know there’s one I missed:

-Maybe it’s the one on your mind right now.
+The Question on your mind right now.

-If it’s a great one, we might even publish the answer so others save a few seconds too.
+If it’s a great one, we might even publish the answer so others save a few seconds, too.